AryanAT13/MediVault/README.md

 1.  **Encryption & Storage:** The medical file is uploaded to the IPFS network via Pinata, generating a unique Content Identifier (CID).
 2.  **Immutable Logging:** The CID, along with the timestamp and category, is minted onto the Blockchain via a Smart Contract transaction.
 3.  **Access Request:** A doctor initiates a request to view a specific record.
-This request is logged on the backend.
+This request is logged on the backend database.
 4.  **Verification:** The patient approves the request via their wallet.
 The Smart Contract updates the permission state on the blockchain.
 5.  **Data Retrieval:** The application verifies the on-chain permission.
 If valid, the IPFS CID is fetched and the document is rendered for the doctor.
+6.  **Revocation:** At any time, the patient can trigger a smart contract function to flip the permission state to false, instantly locking the doctor out of future data retrievals.

 ---